mintech-dot/Frontend-mentor/README.md

 2. Navigate to the directory of the specific challenge you want to view.
 3. Open the `index.html` file in your web browser.

-Alternatively, you can view the live demo of each solution by visiting the provided GitHub Pages link .
+Alternatively, you can view the live demo of each solution by visiting my [Frontend mentor profile](https://www.frontendmentor.io/profile/mintech-dot) .

 ## Feedback